-The film was screened as part of the 2012 Mumbai International Film Festival.
+The review was done in November 2012 when the film was screened at the Mumbai International Film Festival.

 THE MAKING OF A HERO